 Remove Roof Sheathing With a Modified Framing Nailer

-Overdriving nails is faster and cleaner than a cat's paw.
+Overdriving nails is faster and cleaner than pulling them out with a cat's paw.

 Fine Homebuilding editorial advisor Mike Guertin is always looking for better ways to get things done.
 This one saves a lot of time—and damage.